ITCowboys/Blueprint-Microsoft-365/content/design/endpoints/applications/_index.md

+Applications
 ---

-title: "Applications"
-weight: 10
-description: "This section describes the design decisions associated with common applications on endpoints configured according to guidance in ASD's Blueprint for Secure Cloud."
+This section describes the design decisions associated with common applications on endpoints configured according to guidance in Microsoft 365 Blueprint for Secure Cloud.
----